masagrator/FPSLocker/README.md

 Disclaimer: The tool utilizes detection of the graphics API to manipulate FPS, and in special cases, it requires using patches made specifically for each game version to achieve more than 30 FPS.
 Overlay has a built-in option to download configs used to make patches.
 Repository storing those configs can be found [HERE](https://github.com/masagrator/FPSLocker-Warehouse)<br>
 Max supported YAML size is 32kB, though it can be expanded in the next updates.

+> [!WARNING]
-**IT IS NOT ADVISED TO USE 60 FPS CHEATS/MODS SIMULTANEOUSLY WITH THIS TOOL, EITHER YOU NEED A CHEAT OR FPSLOCKER, YOU DON'T NEED BOTH AT ONCE!
+> IT IS NOT ADVISED TO USE 60 FPS CHEATS/MODS SIMULTANEOUSLY WITH THIS TOOL, EITHER YOU NEED A CHEAT OR FPSLOCKER, YOU DON'T NEED BOTH AT ONCE!
 THIS CAN CREATE COMPATIBILITY ISSUES LEADING TO CRASHES!**

 # Requirements
 - [Atmosphere CFW](https://github.com/Atmosphere-NX/Atmosphere/releases)